David Vobora: Seattle Seahawks

 Vobora signed with the Seattle Seahawks on August 22, 2011, but was waived two weeks later on September 4.
 He re-signed with Seattle on October 4.

-Post playing career
+Post-playing career

-Upon retiring from the NFL in 2012, David opened Performance Vault Inc. in Dallas, Texas, a sports performance training center for elite athletes and U.S. Special Forces.
+Upon retiring from the NFL in 2012, Vobora opened Performance Vault Inc. in Dallas, Texas, a sports performance training center for elite athletes and U.S. Special Forces.

-In September 2014, Vobora founded the Adaptive Training Foundation.
-ATF is a 501(c)3 non-profit with a mission "to empower the human athlete, restore hope through movement, and redefine the limits of individuals with disabilities."
-ATF provides free personalized physical training programs for injured veterans and people living with disabilities.
+In September 2014, Vobora founded the Adaptive Training Foundation, is a 501(c)3 non-profit with a mission "to empower the human athlete, restore hope through movement, and redefine the limits of individuals with disabilities."
+The foundation provides free personalized physical training programs for injured veterans and people living with disabilities.
 Participants in this nine-week program receive a training regimen that is customized for their fitness goals and specific disabilities.